riehseun/GLSL/README.md

 # GLSL

-GLSL example

-Code can be written at
+Code can be written at "editor.thebookofshaders.com"

-editor.thebookofshaders.com

 ![GLSL](/screen1.png?raw=true)